nvta2/icwmp/README.md

 }
 root@iopsys:~#
 ```
-- To exit the icwmpd daemod, use the `command` ubus method with `exit` argument:
+- To exit the icwmpd daemon, use the `command` ubus method with `exit` argument:

 ```bash
 root@iopsys:~# ubus call tr069 command '{"command":"exit"}'